Are you looking to join a dynamic team that works together to promote and conserve the true spirit of the game of golf?

 - Supports the development of USGA content, and assists in its production through researching, writing and fact checking.
 Content may include in-house and off-site exhibits, documentaries, short-form videos, books, articles, and reports/white papers

-- Provides tours of the Museum and supports the Assistant Manager, Marketing & Outreach in events for the general public
+- Provides tours of the Museum and supports the Manager of Education and Outreach in events for the general public

 - Additional duties assigned as needed